riot/ssr/README.md

 </html>
 ```

-It can be rendered as follows:
+It can be rendered as it follows:

 ```js
 import MyRootApplication from './my-root-application.riot'